conradkoh-fp/public-reference/specifications/localisation/readme.md

 1. What is the expected behavior when a key fails to load
 1. If we throw an exception, will that be too severe?
 1. If we don't throw an exception, how will we detect any errors that might have occurred in our configuration?

+### Other Challenges
+1. Rendering text that has 'Read More' with markdown is a challenge.
+Not all characters in markdown are visible characters, so likely the character limit for 'Read More' will not be applied correctly.